KremzeeqOrg/fruit-project-infra/README.md

 - Review Github Actions workflow [here](.github/workflows/main_workflow.yml) to see steps for provisioning resources
 - Basically, a Terraform plan is raised when a pr is raised and the pr is decorated with the plan for review
-- When a pr is merged, a Terraform plan, fllowed by Terraform apply is run with an auto-approve option.
+- When a pr is merged, a Terraform plan, followed by Terraform apply is run with an auto-approve option.
 If it fails, raise another pr to resolve the bug.

 ## Run Terraform locally